sinhaDroid/item-catalog/README.md

 You need to supply a client_secret.json file.
 You can create an application to use Google's OAuth service at https://console.developers.google.com.

-Instructions are available at Udacity's Authentication & Authorization: OAuth -- Implementing Web Security with OAuth 2.0.
-You can find the course at https://www.udacity.com/course/authentication-authorization-oauth--ud330

 After creating and downloading your client_secret.json file, move it to the item-catalog directory so it is accessible to the Item Catalog application.